oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 Your app has two methods: `receiveMessage` and `sendMessage`.

-When `receiveMessage` is called, it just appends an object to the chat log with the user and the message.
+When `receiveMessage` is called, it appends an object to the chat log with the user and the message.

 When `sendMessage` is called, we use the SignalR connection to invoke "SendMessage" and pass along our message properties.
 Once the message is sent, we blank it out to fill a new message.